 - An experienced classroom teacher who is consistently observed as at least ‘good’ or an experienced teacher of adults in group settings

-- Dynamic and interactive teacher of .b / Paws b lessons providing models of good teaching practice
+- Dynamic and interactive teacher of .b / Paws b/ dots lessons providing models of good teaching practice

 - Willingness to be observed and to receive and act on feedback